riyasmjgeo/mini_apps/Study_area_mapper/readme.md

 4. <b>Chat with the agent and generate initial map: </b> The agent will ask specific question to the user about what to perform.
 Then, it generates an initial map.

-5. <b>Modify the map:<b> Open the generate file `` The agent will be waiting for your further instruction about required modification from the initial image.
+5. <b>Modify the map:</b> Open the generate file `` The agent will be waiting for your further instruction about required modification from the initial image.

-6. <b> Finalize
+6. <b> Finalize:</b>: Finalize the